Streamcrypt/Conky-hackerblue/README.md

 This project contains my personal Conky configuration files.
 Conky is a simple program that shows system information like battery, clock, and network right on your desktop.

-If you experience any issues with the widget (for example, if it doesn’t display correctly or something feels off), feel free to:
+If you experience any issues with the widget (for example, if it doesn’t display correctly or something feels off), feel free to

-Send me a DM on Twitter: @Bello_Mubarak1
+Send me a DM on Twitter @Bello_Mubarak1

 # List of All Available Conky Styles and Features